Town altitude 26 m

 - Walk through the picturesque streets with beautiful houses.

-- Visit the museums of the city
+- Visit the museums of the city (Tanning museum & Folklore museum of Karlovasi)

 - Visit the great churches of the city.